 There are plenty of inexpensive “gaming mice” on Amazon, but most of those come from unreliable vendors, simply swapping out normal budge mice parts with new paint jobs on the body or some shiny LEDs.
 The best deal from a reliable vendor comes courtesy of Corsair.
 The wireless version of the Harpoon is identical to its wired variant, with an appealing shooter design, wide thumb buttons, and an impressive 10,000 DPI sensor.
 It uses either a high-speed USB-based wireless connection or Bluetooth, for those who want to game on laptops or mobile devices.
 It’s also one of the lightest wireless gaming mice around at only 99 grams.

-CORSAIR Harpoon RGB Wireless - Wireless Rechargeable Gaming Mouse - 10,000 DPI Optical Sensor
+Corsair Harpoon RGB Wireless - Wireless Rechargeable Gaming Mouse with SLIPSTREAM Technology - 10,000 DPI Optical Sensor

 Corsair's entry-level wireless mouse has all the features you want from a solid shooter design.